wazho/Stardust-Script/README.md

 2. Have fun.

-# Build your map.
+# Build your unique map.

-* This is a tool to create tiled map in json format.
+## This is a tool to create tiled map.

+	1. Unlimited ranged.

+	2. Export json format.

-* Support to add any texture easyly.
+	3. Add any texture easyly.

-* Put 'floor texture', 'building objects', 'light effect', 'environment sound' ... etc
+## Expandability and instinctive UI.

+	1. Floor texture.

+	2. Walkable setting.

+	3. Building objects.

+	4. Light effect.

+	5. Environment sound.

+## How to start ?

 	1. Open the file 'build/build_map.html'.

-2. Let create your map format to json.
+	2. Let create your map and fun.